FraunhoferISST/diva-docs/docs/deployment/docker.md

 # Docker deployment

-DIVA is built with a focus on scalability, modularisation and expandability using a microservice architecture.
+DIVA is built with a focus on scalability, modularization and expandability using a microservice architecture.
 Our team relies on the latest technologies for container-based development and deployment of the system using Docker.
 All system components are containerized and have current images that are continuously built in the CI pipeline.
 In this guide we will learn how to get DIVA running with `docker-compose`.

 ::: tip
 Make sure to read the [prerequisites](./README.md) to know what you need to get started with Docker and Docker Compose.
 Also note that deployment with docker is not suitable for Production.
 Nonetheless, it is convenient for local development  environment to quickly spin up most of the components like Kafka, Gateway and other services.
 :::

 All things related to docker are located in the [`docker/`](https://github.com/FraunhoferISST/diva/blob/master/docker) directory.
 You can find this folder in the source code as well as in the release distribution.
 Here we have prepared a script which you can use to directly boot all components, with default environment setup.
 If you need a quick start, just execute the following commands:

 ```bash
 # navigate to docker/ directory